pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 - Start of turn:  If there are no [color] allies, give +2 income
 - On death: Revive 2 copies of this unit, and delete this item

 etc. BE MORE CREATIVE!!!
-More items like these above three.
+More items like the above ones.
 We want the items to be meshing with their own rules as much as possible.